ydutertre/myvario/README.md

 - a Variometer view, where the vertical speed can be visually seen

 - a Varioplot/thermal assistant view, allowing to keep track of your ascent/descent rate along your flight path.
-This view can optionally include a detected thermal core to help keep within the thermal
+This view optionally includes a detected wind-corrected thermal core visualization to help keep within the thermal.

 - a Log view, allowing to keep track of your last activities (unavailable during flight) including flight start and end times, maximum and minimum altitudes, etc.